What is Cybersecurity

 Cyber-attacks and data breaches are on the rise, and your small business needs to be thinking about how it can protect itself.
-In 2018, cyber attacks were up 32 percent in the first three months of the year and 47% from April to June compared to the same periods in 2017, according to USA Today.
+In 2019, cyber-attacks were up more than 32 percent.
 More and more small businesses have been targeted, and you need to fight back if you don’t want to become another statistic.

 Small businesses are vulnerable because they have fewer cybersecurity resources to bring to bear in response to a breach.
 With tight margins, reduced cash flow, and fewer specially-trained staff to deal with the fallout, you’re left with fewer options when it’s time to recover from the impact of a hack.

 There are, however, things you can do to make sure that your business is a difficult target for attackers.
 Here’s are 5 things you can do to prevent a data breach or cyber-attack of your business.

 1. Make Sure You Have Security Software in Place

 When it comes to making sure that you have a good baseline of security software in place, you want to start by looking at your firewalls, antivirus software, encryption, and endpoint detection response solutions.
 For firewalls, focus on the types of attacks it will protect you from, as well as the degree of visibility and flexibility it offers in terms of how you configure it.
 Most importantly, you need something that can scale with your business as it grows.

 Antivirus software can often be a double-edged sword.
 On the one hand, it can be vital to protect your business from new types of attacks.
 On the other, it’s hard to decide that any single piece of software is 100 percent worthy of your trust—what happens if your anti-virus software gets hacked?
 Go with what you trust, and make sure that you’re installing updates as soon as they become available.